facebookresearch/RAM/projects/paragator/README.md

 This result is important because it justifies that this -->

-We first show that basic aggregation of parallel generations yields improvements on frontier open-sourced models, such as Kimi-K2-Thinking.
+We first show that basic aggregation of parallel generations yields improvements on frontier open-sourced models. <!-- , such as Kimi-K2-Thinking. -->
-This motivates that employing and improving aggregation procedures will likely continue to be useful as models scale, and that the results of our training experiments should generalize beyond the smaller models we employ.

 We find that parallel generation + aggregation brings gains across 4 competition math benchmarks (AIME, Brumo, HMMT and IMO-Answerbench) on top of 3 strong models: Kimi-K2-Thinking, Qwen3-4B-Thinking-2507, and Qwen3-4B-Instruct-2507, compared to standard generation and majority voting.

+This motivates that employing and improving aggregation procedures will likely continue to be useful as models scale, and that the results of our training should generalize beyond the smaller models we employ in subsequent experiments.

 <!--
 *Figure: Parallel generation + aggregation (orange) brings gains across 4 competition math benchmarks on top of 3 strong models: Kimi-K2-Thinking, Qwen3-4B-Thinking-2507, and